lilarin/CAD-Discord-Server-Dashboard/README.md

 - `VITE_SUPABASE_URL`: Supabase API URL.
 Used by both frontend and backend to connect to your Supabase project
 - `VITE_SUPABASE_SERVICE_ROLE_KEY`: Supabase API Key.
 Used by both frontend and backend for secure access to Supabase
 - `VITE_API_URL`: The URL where your backend API is running.
-If you are running the backend locally with Docker Compose, this will be `http://127.0.0.1:8000`
+If you are running locally with Docker Compose, this will be `http://127.0.0.1:8000`

 > **Important:** See [Supabase Setup](#supabase-setup) for instructions how to obtain Supabase environment variables